openvinotoolkit/openvino/src/tests/functional/plugin/conformance/test_runner/README.md

 * `ReadIR_queryModel` tests validates `query_model` API using simple single operation graph (Conformance IR) based on model parameters.
 * `OpImplCheck` tests are simple syntetic checks to `query_model` and set implementation status per an operation.

 A result of `apiConformanceTests` run is 2 xml files: `report_api.xml` and `report_opset.xml`.
-The first one shows OpenVINO API entities test statistic (like passed/failed/creashed/skipped/hanged test number, passrates and implementation status) per OPenVINO API entity.
+The first one shows OpenVINO API entities test statistic (like passed/failed/creashed/skipped/hanged test number, passrates and implementation status) per OpenVINO API entity.
 The second one demonstrates `query_model` results per operation.

 ### `Opset Conformance`
-The suite validates OpenVINO an operation plugin implemenatation using simple signgle operation graphs (Conformance IR) taken from models.
+The suite validates OpenVINO an operation plugin implemenatation using simple single operation graphs (Conformance IR) taken from models.
 The plugin inference output is compared with reference.

  The suite contains:
 * `ReadIR_compareWithRefs` set allows to read IRs from folders recursive, infer it and compare plugin results with reference.